CAVEconnectome/PyChunkedGraph/ingest/README.md

 3       : 1 / 8
 4       : 0 / 1
 ```
-Output should look like this if succesful.
+Output should look like this if successful.
 Now you can rerun the ingest without the `--test` flag (make sure to use a different bigtable name).

 Sometimes jobs fail for any number of reasons.
 Assuming the causes were external, you can requeue them using `rqx requeue <queue_name> --all`.
 Refer to `pychunkedgraph/ingest/cli.py` and `pychunkedgraph/ingest/rq_cli.py` for more commands.